YosysHQ/yosys/docs/source/yosys_internals/flow/command_ordering.rst

 A way of mapping such elements in coarse grain synthesis is the wrap-extract-unwrap method:

 wrap
-  Identify candidate-cells in the circuit and wrap them in a cell with a constant wider bit-width using ``techmap``.
+  Identify candidate-cells in the circuit and wrap them in a cell with a constant wider bit-width using :cmd:ref:`techmap`.
 The wrappers use the same parameters as the original cell, so the information about the original width of the ports is preserved.
 Then use the ``connwrappers`` command to connect up the bit-extended in- and outputs of the wrapper cells.

 extract
   Now all operations are encoded using the same bit-width as the coarse grain element.
-The ``extract`` command can be used to replace circuits with cells of the target architecture.
+The :cmd:ref:`extract` command can be used to replace circuits with cells of the target architecture.

 unwrap
-  The remaining wrapper cell can be unwrapped using ``techmap``.
+  The remaining wrapper cell can be unwrapped using :cmd:ref:`techmap`.

 Example: DSP48_MACC
 ~~~~~~~~~~~~~~~~~~~